Real-Skill/angular-exercises/README.md

-# Excersie 17: Catch error
+# Exercise 17: Catch error

 ## Introduction
 This lesson is about verify your AngularJS skills in the following fields: